haiwera-silk-cd/magento-devdocs/guides/v2.0/install-gde/docker/docker-trouble.md

 {% endcollapsibleh2 %}

-{% collapsibleh2 Problem: Cannot access the Magento storefront or Admin %}
+{% collapsibleh2 问题: Cannot access the Magento storefront or Admin %}

 If you are having trouble accessing your Magento storefront and Magento Admin, connect to the web container and run some additional commands.